-Board/ Committee Primary Areas of Risk Oversight Board of Directors: Enterprise risk management, including strategic, financial and execution risks associated with the annual operating plan and the long-term plan; major litigation an regulatory exposures; acquisitions and divestitures; senior management succession planning; and other current matters that may be material risks to the company.
-Audit Committee: Risks and exposures associated with financial matters, including financial reporting, tax, accounting, disclosure, internal control over financial reporting, financial policies, investment guidelines and credit and liquidity; and information technology security programs (including cybersecurity).
-Nominating and CG Committee: Risks and exposures relating to corporate governance, director succession planning and ESG issues.
+Board/ Committee Primary Areas of Risk Oversight Board of Directors: Enterprise risk management, including strategic, financial and execution risks associated with the annual operating plan and the long-term plan; major litigation and regulatory exposures; acquisitions and divestitures; senior management succession planning; and other current matters that may be material risks to the company.
+Audit Committee: Risks and exposures associated with financial matters, including financial reporting, tax, accounting, disclosure, internal control over financial reporting, financial policies, information technology security programs (including cybersecurity), and investment guidelines and credit and liquidity.

+Board/ Committee Primary Areas of Risk Oversight Nominating and CG Committee: Risks and exposures relating to corporate governance, director succession planning and ESG issues.
 ESG issues overseen by the committee include sustainability, corporate social responsibility and DE&I considerations.
 Human Resources Committee: Risks and exposures associated with leadership assessment, management succession planning and compensation programs.

 We believe that the Board's role in risk oversight is facilitated by the leadership structure of the Board.
-In this regard, we believe that, by combining the positions of Chairman of the Board and CEO, the Board gains a valuable perspective that combines the operational experience of a member of management with the oversight focus of a member of the Board.
-We also believe that the division of risk management-related roles among the company's full Board, Audit Committee, Nominating and Corporate Governance Committee and Human Resource Committee as noted above fosters an atmosphere of significant involvement in the oversight of risk at the Board level and complements our risk management policies.
+In this regard, we believe that, by separating the positions of Chief Executive Officer and Chairman of the Board in connection with the executive transition noted above, which became effective on January 1, 2023, the Board receives a valuable perspective that combines the extensive knowledge of our industry possessed by Mr. Reed and Mr. Fioravanti.
+At the same time, this leadership structure allows Mr. Fioravanti to focus on managing the Company's business in his role as Chief Executive Officer and allows Mr. Reed to focus on leading the Board of Directors in his role as Executive Chairman, combining his operational experience as a member of management with the oversight focus of a member of the Board.
+We also believe that the division of risk management-related roles among the company's full Board, Audit Committee, Nominating and Corporate Governance Committee and Human Resources Committee as noted above fosters an atmosphere of significant involvement in the oversight of risk at the Board level and complements our risk management policies.

 The Board, in executive sessions of non-management directors (which are presided over by the company's Independent Lead Director), also considers and discusses risk-related matters.
-This provides a forum for risk-related matters to be discussed without management or the Chairman of the Board and CEO present.
-The company's Independent Lead Director acts as a liaison between the company's Chairman of the Board and CEO and the company's independent directors to the extent that any risk-related matters discussed at these executive sessions require additional feedback or action.
+This provides a forum for risk-related matters to be discussed without management or the Executive Chairman of the Board present.
+The company's Independent Lead Director acts as a liaison between the company's Executive Chairman of the Board and the company's independent directors to the extent that any risk-related matters discussed at these executive sessions require additional feedback or action.